RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Method

 We train a distinct decoder to perform marginal motion forecasting (i.e., per-agent).
-Following common practice \citep{chai2020multipath, zhang2024real, nayakanti2023wayformer}, we predict the density of a mixture distribution at each future time step $t$ and fix mixture weights over time.
-The per-agent mixture components describe future positions of the same agent, but from different trajectories.
-Formally, we follow \citet{bishop1994mixture} and express this as
+Following common practice \cite{chai2020multipath, zhang2024real, nayakanti2023wayformer}, we predict the density of a mixture distribution at each future time step and fix mixture weights over time.
+The corresponding mixture components describe positions of the same agent, but from different trajectories.
+Following Bishop \cite{bishop1994mixture}, we express this as conditional probability

-where $\bm{x}$ is the input (cf. \Cref{subsection:sceneencoder}), $\bm{y}$ the target vector (i.e., ground truth trajectory), $\bm{\theta}$ are the parameters of our model, $t \in \{1,...,T\}$ are future time steps, $K$ is the number of trajectories, $k$ indexes the corresponding mixture components, and $\bm{m}$ are mixture weights.
-Unlike mixture weights, density parameters $\bm{\phi}$ are variable across components and time steps.
+where $\bm{x}$ is the input, $\bm{y}$ the target vector, $t \in \{1,...,T\}$ are future time steps, $K$ is the number of trajectories, $k$ indexes the corresponding mixture components, and $\bm{m}$ are mixture weights.
+Unlike mixture weights, densities are variable across components and time steps.